OfficeDev/office-js-docs-pr/docs/outlook/outlook-add-ins-overview.md

 Outlook add-ins are solutions that extend the functionality of the Outlook client through a web-based platform.
 Outlook add-ins have three key aspects.

-- The same add-in and business logic works across web (Microsoft 365 and Outlook.com), desktop (Outlook on Windows and on Mac), and mobile.
+- The same add-in and business logic works across web (Microsoft 365 and Outlook.com), desktop (Outlook on Windows (classic) and on Mac), and mobile.
 - Outlook add-ins consist of a manifest, which describes how the add-in integrates into Outlook (for example, a button or a task pane), and JavaScript/HTML code, which makes up the UI and business logic of the add-in.
 - Outlook add-ins can be acquired from [AppSource](https://appsource.microsoft.com) or [sideloaded](sideload-outlook-add-ins-for-testing.md) by end-users or administrators.